Russian version of the article is available here.

-- Cancelled by driver — all orders your drivers cancelled (because of a passenger did not show up, because a driver was offline, or because there was no trip confirmation).
+Cancelled by driver — all orders your drivers cancelled (because of a customer did not show up, because a driver was offline, or because there was no trip confirmation).

-- Cancelled by passenger — all orders accepted by your drivers but cancelled by passengers (because a passenger decided not to go, or because there was no taxi arriving at the pickup point).
+Cancelled by customer — all orders accepted by your drivers but cancelled by customers (because a customer decided not to go, or because there was no taxi arriving at the pickup point).

-- Cancelled by operator — all orders accepted by your drivers, but cancelled by a dispatcher for whatever reason.
+Cancelled by operator — all orders accepted by your drivers, but cancelled by an operator for whatever reason.

 This knowledge enables well-targeted problem shooting for the company.
 For instance, if all the canceled orders are coming from the drivers, it’s time to work hard on drivers engagement or to hire more drivers because there is a possibility your client base is growing quicker than your fleet.

 This chart shows your company’s total revenue from orders only.
 Orders total is calculated by summing up:

 The orders paid with third-party payment systems (partner operators and operator API).

 Move the pointer along the graphs and you will see the amount of money received from each source.

 These statistics enable taking important decisions on business development: if it’s going the right way; if there are things to change; if there are unexpected breakthroughs.